Analyzing billion-objects catalog interactively: Apache Spark for physicists: A full interactive analysis

 \section{A full interactive analysis}

-We present a suite of rather standard operations a scientist can perform using the output of a 10 years LSST simulation presented in \sect{sec:colore}.
+We present a suite of rather standard operations \footnote{A \texttt{jupyter notebook} is available at \url{https://github.com/astrolabsoftware/1807.03078}} an end-user can perform using the output of a 10 years LSST simulation presented in \sect{sec:colore}.
 Commands were run interactively in the \texttt{pyspark} shell on a cluster described in \sect{sec:infra}.
-They will be explicitly shown (as boxed) and their output follows next.
+They are explicitly shown as boxed inline code with their output following right after.
 We benchmark different options in some cases and focus more on performances in \sect{sec:perf}.